 According to a North American survey on the management of dural puncture during labor epidural analgesia, accidental dural puncture happened in 0.4% to 6.0% of patients [11].

 Radiological methods are very useful to confirm the placement of the epidural catheter, to confirm possible migration of the catheter and to exclude unwanted events such as epidural or spinal hematoma.
 Hoffman and Ferrante proposed a four-step algorithm for clinical presentation of unwanted subdural injection by analyzing radiographically proven cases [12].

 Smith and Anderson used a CT myelogram with contrast through the epidural catheter to detect the placement of the EC after unwanted neurological symptoms in their case report [13].
-We decided to make urgent MRI myelography to exclude serious events.
+We decided to make urgent

+MRI myelography to exclude serious events.
 The MRI finding was discreet edema between the spinous processes and the muscle erector spine, as a result of the applied anesthetic, so we excluded any serious event.
+The edema cannot be consequence of multiple punctures, because we have had only one successful attempt.

 In a prospective, randomized, double blind, clinical trial of 68 adult patients, Tripathi and Pandey suggested subcutaneous tunneling with a loop to prevent displacement.
 They found a higher incidence of inward migration of the catheter without subcutaneous tunneling.
 Burstal et al. in a randomized controlled study have also found that subcutaneous tunneling prevents clinically significant inward and outward displacement of epidural catheters.
 However, this technique, according to Kumar and Chambers, is effective in circumstances where the catheter is likely to remain in place for more than 48 hours [14-16].
 We should consider subcutaneous tunneling in our clinical practice to prevent this kind of unwanted events, especially for long-term planned analgesia.